EllaBrands/stanDev/Developer-Process.md

 ### How to Contribute with a Clone of the Repository

-(Most of us have been using the repository this way.
-Using this method, we can share feature branches with ease for collaboration.)
+Using this method, we can share feature branches with ease for collaboration.
+It involves the following steps.

-    Clone the GitHub stan-dev/stan repository.
+First, clone the GitHub stan-dev/stan repository.
 From the command line:

     > git clone https://github.com/stan-dev/stan.git
     > cd stan

-    The default repository is develop and you can verify you are there by typing
+Second, verify you are in the correct default repository, `develop`, with the command.

     > git branch

-    Create a branch.
-For a feature branch (most common):
+Third, create a branch.
+To create a feature branch, use the following

     > git checkout develop
     > git checkout -b feature/foo
     > git push

-    For a hotfix branch (less common):
+For a hotfix branch (less common), suppose we are currently at version v3.2.1.
-    If we're currently at v3.2.1

     > git checkout master
     > git checkout -b hotfix/v3.2.2
     > git push

-    The last command, git push, is to make the branch public.
-This is necessary for when a pull request is created.
+The last push command is to make the branch public.
+This will be necessary in order to create a pull request to have the work merged into the development (or master) branch.

-    Do work.
-    Use the regular git commands to work.
-Collaboration is easy since all the developers have push access to the branch created.
+Fourth, code and document using the usual git commands.
+Collaboration is easy since all the developers have push access to the feature (or hotfix) branch.

-    Create a pull request.
-    A pull request indicates that the work is done and should be merged back to the appropriate place.
+Fifth, when finished, create a pull request.
+A pull request indicates that the work is done and should be merged back to the appropriate branch.

-    When the pull request is made, it is expected that the current code passes:
+When a pull request is made, it is expected that the current code passes:

     > make manual
     > make doxygen
     > make test-unit
     > make test-distributions
     > make test-models

-    If it does not pass on your local machine, it won't be accepted.
-Passing these tests do not guarantee acceptance.
+If these tests do not pass on your local machine, the pull request won't be accepted.
+Passing these tests do not guarantee that the pull request will be merged.
+It will first go through code review and then be tested on the integration server.

-    For a feature branch:
+### Creating a Pull Request for a Feature Branch

-        Merge the current state of "develop" back into the current feature branch:
+First, merge the current state of the branch `develop` back into the current feature branch.
+Update branch `develop` and merge it into the current branch .

-        Update "develop", merge "develop" into current branch (deal with any conflicts using git), push so the changes are available to github.
+Second, Deal with any conflicts arising from the merge.

+Third, push the result of the merge so that the changes are available to GitHub.

     > git pull origin develop
     > git merge --no-ff develop
     > git push

-        Create a pull request.
+Fourth, create the pull request through GitHub.

-        Go to https://github.com/stan-dev/stan (refresh page if necessary) Select the feature branch you are working on in the drop-down list.
-(Below the "Clone in ..." row) A "Pull Request" button should pop up underneath the feature branch drop-down list.
-Click it.
+* Go to https://github.com/stan-dev/stan  (refresh the page if necessary)

+* Select the feature branch you are working on in the drop-down list.
+(Below the "Clone in ..." row) A

+* Click the "Pull Request" button that pops up underneath feature branch drop-down list.

-        Fill in form and press "Send pull request".
+* Fill in form and press "Send pull request".

-        Alternate directions:
+Alternative directions to create a pull request:

-        Go to https://github.com/stan-dev/stan (refresh page if necessary) Click "Pull Request" button.
-It's towards the top right, on the same row as the repo name "stan-dev/stan"
+* Go to https://github.com/stan-dev/stan (refresh page if necessary).

+* Click `Pull Request` button.
+It's towards the top right, on the same row as the repository name, `stan-dev/stan`.

-        Select the correct base repo, "stan-dev/stan", and base branch, "develop" Select the correct head repo, "stan-dev/stan", and head branch, "feature/foo" Fill in form and press "Send pull request".
+* Select the correct base repo, `stan-dev/stan`, and base branch, `develop`.

+* Select the correct head repository, `stan-dev/stan`, and head branch, `feature/foo`.

+* Fill in form and press "Send pull request".

+#### Creating a Pull Request for a Hotfix Branch

     For a hotfix branch:
         Create a pull request.